samuelPoulin3/SYS818_Project/README.md

 Ex: C:\Users\sampo\Python\Projects\virtual_env\SYS818_venv\Scripts\python.exe

 # Download data
+Go on OASIS website https://www.oasis-brains.org/#data Select OASIS-1
+Click on download csv
+Click on download instructions
+Download each disc of raw data in the left column Extract all twice
+Put all subjects folder in one folder

 # Change path for data
 In src/main.py at line 24-25 change these 2 lines for your own path: